 The primary entrance door to the motorhome has a key lock and a dead bolt for additional security.
 When the door is fully opened, the door hinge automatically holds the door in an OPEN position.

-There is also a screen that allows increased air circulation when the entrance door is open.
+In addition, a screen door allows increased air circulation when the entrance door is open.

 Always secure the dead bolt lock while the motorhome is in motion to prevent accidental opening of the entrance door.

 KEYLESS LOCK